 - Text response: Can enter a text.

-- Image: Ente an image URL stored in the Firebase.
+- Image: Enter an image URL stored in the Firebase.

-- Card: In this, you can add an image URL, a title, subtitle and a button title.
+- Card: In this, you can add an image URL, a title, a subtitle, and a button title.

 - Quick replies: For sending quick replies.

 - Payloads: For sending audio or video.
 You can also add a YouTube video link.

 Enter your text response for the corresponding training phrase.

 It will work as,

 Enter the image URL to be displayed as the response.